Generic Name: azelastine (a-ZEL-as-teen)

 Brand Name: Optivar

-Azelastine drops is used for:
+Azelastine drops are used for:

 Treating itchy eyes caused by allergies.